KDE/digikam-doc/README.md

 ### Sphinx Framework

 The Python based Sphinx documentation generator translates a set of reStructuredText source files into various output formats, automatically producing cross-references, indices etc. It just used at run-time with the **make html** command to render contents, and reports warnings and errors.

 Documentation writer will never touch the Sphinx configuration.

 ### The ReStructuredText Format

 ReStructuredText is a simple file format for textual data used primarily in the Python programming language community for technical documentations.
-It can be edited with a simple Text Editor application as [Kate](https://kate-editor.org/) featuring syntax highlighting to help documentation writers.
+It can be edited with a Text Editor application as powerful [Kate](https://kate-editor.org/) featuring syntax highlighting and spellchecking to help documentation writers.

 ReStructuredText is part of the [DocUtils project](https://docutils.sourceforge.io/) from the Python Documentation Special Interest Group, aimed at creating a set of tools for Python.
 DocUtils can extract comments and information from ReStructuredText,